kirkshoop/async_scope/asyncscope.md

 Example: When cancellation is not forwarded and forwarding is wanted, inject the same `stop_token` into all the spawned senders that need to be cancelled.

 Example: When cancellation is forwarded and forwarding is not wanted, mask the receiver provided `stop_token` by injecting a `never_stoppable_token` into all the spawned senders that need to complete even when cancelled.

-> NOTE: if the default is changed to forward cancellation to all nested and spawned senders, the `async_scope` requirement that "no query CPOs are on the receiver provided to the sender" will need to be changed, as this would add `get_stop_token` to the receiver to implement forwarding.

 ## Uses in other concurrent abstractions